karatelabs/karate/README.md

 Here is a working example of calling a SOAP service from the Karate project test-suite: [`soap.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/soap.feature)

+There's also a few examples that show various ways of parameter-izing and dynamically manipulating SOAP requests.
+Karate is quite flexible, and allows you to choose options and evolve a pattern for tests - that fits your environment: [`xml.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/xml/xml.feature)

 # Managing Headers, SSL, Timeouts and HTTP Proxy
 ## `configure`
 You can adjust configuration settings for the HTTP client used by Karate using this keyword.
 The syntax is similar to [`def`](#def) but instead of a named variable, you update configuration.
 Here are the configuration keys supported: